 It felt weird!
 I’m happy to have them now, they are so soft, and comfy.
 But when I checked out, I had mixed feelings of guilt & excitement.

 I’ve been considering buying period underwear for a while now.
 Reducing my environmental impact is a daily struggle and my periods’ impact has been a great focus.

 The cup didn’t work for me.
 I gave the one I had bought, and didn’t want to buy several others, to try to find one that maybe would work.
 Considering the issue I had with it, which is uncommon but which I will not describe, it was unlikely I would find one that worked for me, anyhow.

 I was a bit lost in how to handle the situation.

 I knew about period underwear but wasn’t sure I would like the feeling.
 I didn’t want to buy any, during my no buy challenge, anyway!

 Period waste 0!
 Me 1!!
-I finally won this challenge.
-On to the next one now!
+Well I hope, I haven’t received ye!
+Anyway, on to the next one now!

 Was I ever tempted?